Alfresco/alfresco-ssl-generator/README.md

 Certificates generation script `run.sh` is based in `OpenSSL` and Java `keytool` programs, and it can be used in different scenarios:

 * *Docker Standalone*, as a local container generating `keystores` folder from environment variable values.
 Available from Linux, Windows and Mac OS X.
-* *Script Standalone*, as a local bash script from Linux operative systems.
+* *Bash Shell Script Standalone*, as a local bash script from Linux operative systems.
+* *Windows Batch Script Standalone*, as a local bash script from Windows operative systems.
 * *Docker Compose*, as a Docker service creating `keystores` folder from environment variable values.
 Available from Linux, Windows and Mac OS X.